bhkjhbkjb/design-vertical-hard-tasks/design-vertical-hard-tasks/references/prompt-and-internal-pack.md

 - the standard solution path;
 - the expected conclusion or answer;
 - complete scoring weights and checklist;
-- mechanical descriptions of every attachment;
+- attachment-by-attachment summaries that replace source reading;
 - decorative requirements added only to create apparent complexity;
-- choices the Agent should make through professional judgment.
+- choices the Agent should make through professional judgment;
+- **ANY instruction telling the model which attachment to use for which purpose** (RAG审核系统 #1 打回原因).
+This includes "参照附件X""用附件Y的数据""按照附件Z的格式""附件A里有…""Sheet1是…".
+Describe OUTPUT requirements, not ATTACHMENT prescriptions.

+Explicit output formats and section requirements are allowed when the recipient or workflow genuinely needs them.
+Numbered requirements and exact figures are allowed when they constrain analysis or acceptance.
+Remove them when they are ornamental, duplicated, or used only to manufacture complexity.

+Keep the prompt self-framing but not self-solving:

+- Include enough internal facts and decision stakes to understand the problem.
+- Keep detailed source evidence, raw records, and extraction work in attachments.
+- Do not summarize an attachment so completely that the Agent no longer needs it.

-Run a leakage check: if removing a sentence does not change authentic intent, solvability, or observable acceptance, move it out of the prompt.
+Run a leakage check: if removing a sentence does not change authentic intent, solvability, decision quality, or observable acceptance, move it out of the prompt.

 ## Internal evidence pack